How long until hair falls out after laser hair removal?

 One cosmetic procedure that has become quite popular in the recent years is a thing called laser hair removal.
 This is a process by which a laser is used to emit light which is then absorbed by the melanin in the hair.
 This light or light energy is then converted to heat.
 In turn, the heat damages hair follicles within the skin which is what inhibits or delays hair growth.

 While this technology and procedure is by no means new, there are quite a lot of questions and misconceptions going for it.
 So much so that some potential patients who wish to undergo the process might be hesitant to go for it.
-For those that are looking in the procedure, we have outlined some important information below that ranges from what to expect from the procedure and tips on finding an excellent laser hair removal device.
+For those that are looking in the procedure, we have outlined some important information below that ranges from what to expect from the procedure and tips on finding an excellent laser hair removal machine.

 What to Expect from Laser Hair Removal?